Requirements and desirable attributes under this criterion are described in terms of the following sub-criteria.

-- Adequate interaction between students and faculty members both within and outside classes are essential.
-The teacher-student ratio, class size and teaching load should not compromise opportunities for interaction.
+- Adequate interaction between students and faculty members both within and outside classes is essential.
+The teacher-student ratio, class size and teaching load must not compromise opportunities for interaction.

 - Faculty members must have the responsibility and authority to design and update the curriculum, establish course and program outcomes, and select and use appropriate assessment tools for evaluating student performance in classes and the achievement of outcomes.

-- The institution or department should periodically arrange training for the faculty members on outcome-based education and assessment.
-All the faculty members should be adequately trained on how to establish course outcomes, conduct teaching-learning activities appropriate for the outcomes and assess the level of outcome achievement.
+- The institution or department must periodically arrange training for the faculty members on outcome-based education and assessment.
+All the faculty members must be adequately trained on how to establish course outcomes, conduct teaching-learning activities that are appropriate for the outcomes and assess the level of outcome achievement.